adamcorren/fantasy_football_project_report/README.md

-Like any decisions made by humans, the process of selecting players for your Fantasy Premier League (FPL) team is susceptible to various inherent biases
+Like any decisions made by humans, the process of selecting players for your Fantasy Premier League (FPL) team is susceptible to various inherent biases.

 #### Team loyalty
 One of the most prevalent biases is team loyalty,